“It will all be better in the end, and if it is not better, it must not be the end yet.”

 Of course, I don’t remember the little girl’s face, but perhaps that’s because it was obscured by a veil.
 I make note that this is not unlike the scene in Jane Eyre when Mr. Rochester disguises himself as a fortune teller, and gives Jane a spankingly accurate picture of herself.

-Yes, for some reason, certain memories will occasionally resurface in my mind like a slide from a slide show, or movie the angels are showing me, to show me something important, repeatedly, until I finally figure out what it… IS.
+Yes, for some reason, certain memories will occasionally resurface in my mind like a curious scene in a slide show, or movie the angels are showing me, to show me something important, repeatedly, until I finally figure out what it… IS.

 Of course at fifty-one, three children later (a boy and girl now grown, and a baby I tragically miscarried) and two divorces later, I am paradoxically quite joyful, and have my suspicions why repeated exposures to scenes like this are important when taking instructions from angels – who reveal the mysteries of life to us, like scenes from a silent film, rerunning through our brain.